Microservices &

 How does microservices architecture impact development and team structures?

-Microservices help to get a decentralized approach to development.
+Microservices Accessibility a decentralized approach to development.
 It makes teams work on isolated services and allows quick iteration and deployment.
 Yet, you must ensure clear communication among your team members for a better outcome.
 Coordinated work brings seamless integration and interoperability between services.

 What challenges come along with microservices and containerization?

-The challenges associated with microservices and containerization are:
+The challenges associated with microservices and containerization include:

 Security concerns